PhoebusSi/SAR/README.md

 * After the Candidate Answers Selecting Module, we can get `TrainingSet_top20_candidates.json` and `TestSet_top20_candidates.json` files as the training and test set for Answer Re-ranking Module,respectively.

-## Builed Top20-Candidate-Answers Dataset (Entries) for Training/Test the Model of Answer Re-ranking Module
+## Builed Top20-Candidate-Answers dataset (entries) for training/test the model of Answer Re-ranking module
 If you don't want to train CAS model(e.g. SSL) to build the datasets in the way mentioned above, you can download the rebuiled top20-candidate-answers dataset (with different Qiestion-Answer-Combination strategies) from [here]('www.baidu.com').

 * Put the downloaded Pickle file into the `data4VE` folder, then the code will load and rebuild it into the `entries` which will be feed in `__getitem__()` of dataloader.
 (Skipping all data processing steps of the Answer Re-ranking based on Visual Entailment directly)